College access and readiness supports

 A 2022 research synthesis found that well-designed college access programs are associated with increases in college enrollment and graduation.

-A 2019 systematic review found that outreach programs that include active counseling or simplifying college application processes are effective in increasing students’ access to higher education.
+A 2019 systematic review found that outreach programs that include active counseling or simplifying college application processes are effective in increasing students’ access to higher education, especially on the enrollment rates of disadvantaged students.

-- A 2012 meta-analysis estimated that college access programs, on average, increase enrollment by 12 percent.
+A 2012 meta-analysis estimated that college access programs, on average, increase enrollment in 2 or 4 year programs by 12 percent.

 Before making investments in this strategy, city and county leaders should ensure it addresses local needs.